Molecular-Level Understanding of the Ro-vibrational Spectra of N$_2$O in Gaseous, Supercritical and Liquid SF$_6$ and Xe: Conclusion

 \section{Conclusion}

 In conclusion, the present work establishes that the rotational structure of the asymmetric stretch band is quantitatively described for N$_2$O in xenon and is qualitatively captured in SF$_6$ compared with experiment.
 Specifically, the change from P-/R-branches in the gas phase environment changes to a Q-branch-like structure, eventually assuming a Lorentzian-like lineshape once the solvent passes through the supercritical fluid to the liquid state.
 Transition between the gas- and SCF-like solvent is reflected in a steep increase in the longer correlation time $\tau_2$ in the FFCF for both solvents.
-The radial distribution function becomes more structured as the density of the environment increases.
+As the density of the solvent increases, additional solvent shells appear in $g(r)$.
 The present work suggests that atomistic simulations together with machine learned and accurate electrostatic interactions yield a quantitative understanding of the spectroscopy and structural dynamics\cite{MM.rev:2022} from very low density to the liquid environment with the possibility to characterize transition to the SCF.